 Kim, after a good days diving.

-believed to be held by criminals (presumably defined as those who have commited more crimes than simply illegal possesion of a firearm).
+have commited more crimes than simply illegal possesion of a firearm).

 Sadly Amnesty notes that in the referendum of 23rd October 2005 on the question of banning the sale of guns and ammunition, 64 per cent of Brazilians vote against a ban.
 The 'No' campaign had exploited people's fears - the police can't protect them (accurate perhaps) and that the government were trying to take away their rights (oh grow up).
 There is some hope - the December 2003 law which made it illegal to carry guns and tightened other restrictions and penalties appears to have led to an 8% decrease in gun-related deaths in 2004, the first such decrease in thirteen years.